 Yes!
 International students are welcome, as long they meet the general admission requirements and have English language competency.
 All international students must email Info@HawaiiYogaInstitute.com to receive special enrollment instructions.

 Will I have time to go to the beach?

 There will be occasional class trips to the beach.
 Yet keep in mind that most of your time during your training dates will be spent inside our training center classroom, or spent studying daily homework assignments.

 Will I have time to explore the island?

 We recommend that during your training dates you use ALL of your non-classroom time to complete homework assignments and to rest.
 If you are looking forward to exploring different parts of the island we suggest that you plan those trips for either before or after your training dates.
 Those enrolled in the SPRING training will have plenty of island time, as your training days are primarily on weekends only.

 What is Yoga Therapy?

-Yoga Therapy utilizes yoga postures, breathing techniques, meditations, somatics and Ayuryoga to facilitate healing.
+Yoga Therapy utilizes traditional yoga techniques, somatics and Ayuryoga to facilitate healing.
 You will get an introduction to Yoga Therapy in our 200HR Yoga Teacher Training.
 To complete your Professional Yoga Therapist training you will need to do additional training with an emphasis on Yoga Therapy.
 Please check the Association of International Yoga Therapists website for the most up to date listing of approved Yoga Therapy schools.